alizaidis/terraform-asm-sample/README.md

     cd terraform-asm-sample/terraform
     ```

-1. Set your Google Cloud project and add.
-Replace `YOUR_PROJECT_ID` with that of a fresh project you created for this tutorial.
-Note that you can Set the values of Terraform variables in `variables.tf` like `gke_channel` and `enable_cni` according to your requirements; for this example they are set as `REGULAR` and `true`.
+1. Export the `PROJECT_ID` environment variable; replace the value of `YOUR_PROJECT_ID` with that of a fresh project you created for this tutorial.
+Then set this as the active project in Cloud Shell and add a `terraform.tfvars` entry for the Project ID.
+Note that you can set the values of Terraform variables like `gke_channel` and `enable_cni` in the `variables.tf` file according to your requirements; for this example they are set as `REGULAR` and `true`.
 For details on configurable options, see documentation for the [ASM Terraform module](https://github.com/terraform-google-modules/terraform-google-kubernetes-engine/tree/master/modules/asm).

     ```bash
     export PROJECT_ID=YOUR_PROJECT_ID
+    gcloud config set project $PROJECT_ID
-    echo "project_id = \"$PROJECT_ID\"" >> terraform.tfvars
+    echo "project_id = \"$PROJECT_ID\"" > terraform.tfvars
     ```